 Each year, I set a loose set of goals or objectives for my time on the bike.
 It varies considerably from year to year: could be to hit a feature which has been scaring me for years, learn the joy of road biking (still trying), turn off all the apps and ride until I get lost, race a local race blind (but still seeing), or learn a new skill (other than doing epic skids).
-Regardless of my ‘objective’ for the year, the top spot on the list is static: Go ride my bike in the high alpine of the Chilcotin Mountains.
+Regardless of my ‘objective’ for the year, the top spot on the list is static: Go exploring the high alpine of the Chilcotins by bike.
 There is something about standing on the top of an mountain, with very few people anywhere near, looking down at an endless ribbon of brown trail that snakes from your feet to somewhere beyond the next ridge, that simply seems to be the zenith of mountain biking to me.
 Nothing beats it.

 I am sure there is a proper, scientifically-validated, medical reason why mountain biking in the high alpine feels so… bloody good.
 Maybe it is the view, the fresh air, the sunshine, some chemical released by your body, or the lack of oxygen.
 I think it is because you have to earn it.
 It is proper, honest, hard work getting up there.
 You have to earn the right to access the alpine.
 You have to go through the long hours of pedalling /pushing /sweating /swearing to reach the top.